irobinson/ClientResourceAdmin/README.md

 ﻿Client Resource Admin
 =====================

-This is an administrative module for DNN 6.1 that provides a user interface for key settings for managing CSS/JS resources.
+This is an administrative module for DNN 6.1 (and up) that provides a user interface for key settings for managing CSS/JS resources.
 It allows a DNN SuperUser to update their web.config through the UI instead of editing the web.config by hand.

 Installation
 ------------